-The Master's program in Computer Science at the Johannes Kepler University (JKU) Linz comes with six areas of specialization: Computational Engineering, Data Science, Intelligent Information Systems, Networks and Security, Pervasive Computing, and Software Engineering.
-Graduates have acquired in-depth knowledge of the selected area of specialization in addition to a broad skill set for problem solving.
+The Master's program in Computer Science at Johannes Kepler University (JKU) Linz offers six areas of specialization: Computational Engineering, Data Science, Intelligent Information Systems, Networks and Security, Pervasive Computing, and Software Engineering.
+Graduates of the program have acquired indepth knowledge of the selected area of specialization in addition to a broad skill set for problem solving.